 Note: Since 120V hot tubs require a dedicated 15 amp circuit, the services of an electrician are usually required to install that line.

 For both indoor and outdoor installation, allow access to all sides of the hot tub.
 This will be important when it comes to routine maintenance and repairs.
 Pumps and other equipment can be located anywhere in the cabinet, so being able to remove all of the panels is essential.

-Install hatches or a crawl space around the spa if you’re planning on surrounding part or all of the tub in a deck.
-Comfort while working on the hot tub is important, so give 18” – 24” of space for a full grown adult to access the inside of the tub.
+Install hatches or crawl space around the spa if you’re planning on surrounding part or all of the tub in a deck.
+Comfort while working on the hot tub is important, so give 18” – 24” of space for a full-grown adult to access the inside of the tub.

 Installation & Setup